tcannonfodder/houston/remote-guide.md

 ## Additional notes

 The Twitch stream will have a 15ish second delay.
-This might trip up Misson Control a bit, but it's pretty close to the actual missions!
+This might trip up Mission Control a bit, but it's pretty close to the actual missions!
 And it adds a fun wrinkle to make up for not being in the same room. :)